hlefe/ar_flutter_plugin_flutterflow/README.md

 # ar_flutter_plugin_flutterflow
 [![pub package](https://img.shields.io/pub/v/ar_flutter_plugin_flutterflow.svg)](https://pub.dev/packages/ar_flutter_plugin_flutterflow)

+## Package discontinued
+This package is discontinued due to the creation of a new plugin which use scenview_android instead of sceneform for the android part.
+The new plugin is called ar_flutter_plugin_2 and can be found here: https://pub.dev/packages/ar_flutter_plugin_2

 This version is a direct adaptation of the original ar_flutter_plugin (https://pub.dev/packages/ar_flutter_plugin), maintaining all its powerful features and capabilities.